runfinch/finch-website/docs/docs/getting-started/installing.md

 ## Next Steps

-In this short you learned how to install Finch on to your workstation and start the virtual machine.
+In this short guide you learned how to install Finch on to your workstation and start the virtual machine.

 * To learn how to run your first containerized application see [Running Containers](../running_containers/).